-Sarah Jessica Parker and Matthew Broderick's Unusual Love Story
+Inside Sarah Jessica Parker and Matthew Broderick's Unusual Love Story - E!
+Online

 Parker has said that her relationship with Downey taught her "the difference between loving and taking care of people and what's necessary, and what grown-ups should and shouldn't do for one another."

 Some months went by, though, before he finally drummed up the nerve to call her for a date on Feb.
 1, 1992.
 "Then he left a very charming, very self-effacing message on the machine," Parker told the NY Times.
 "You know, 'Hi, it's Matthew Broderick.'
 You had to use your last name."

 "I do remember first meeting her…we went to a movie together," Broderick, who grew up in Greenwich Village, told the YES Network in 2012.
 "And I still remember very clearly seeing her walk down the street toward the movie theater…it's very unique, because I wouldn't remember most people the first time I saw them come down the street.
 [But] I remember it as clear as day."
-It didn't even matter that he grew up rooting for the Mets and she was a Yankees fan.
-"We both got into the Yankees in those [early] years," he quipped.
+(It didn't even matter that he grew up rooting for the Mets and she was a Yankees fan.)

 She was about to star opposite Broderick in How to Succeed in Business Without Really Trying on Broadway, her first time singing onstage in 16 years.